nguyenphuc1995/Navigation/README.md

 navigation = new Navigation(this, googleMap,mode,GoogleApiDirectionKey);
 //mode: 0 vietnamese, 1 english, 2 just direction by maneuver;

-Step 2: Override 2 method:
-public void onLocationChanged(Location location); //The method will call if current location change public void onDirectionFinderSuccess(); //The method will call if direction finder sucess and you can start navagation.

 Step 3: Find direction with start place and destination place navigationDriving.findDirection(startPlace, destPlace);